Jezyk24/Solana-Project/README.md

-This is a final project for the Solana Bootcamp - Part 1
+This is a final project for the Solana Bootcamp : Part 1 of the Project

 Solana Programs perform checks on instructions to ensure security and that required invariants are not being violated.